-Mr. Tullson was named an Outstanding Young Restructuring Lawyer in 2021 by Turnarounds & Workouts and in 2018 was named an Emerging Leader by The M&A Advisor.
+Mr. Tullson was recognized in Chambers USA 2022, as well as an Outstanding Young Restructuring Lawyer in 2021 by Turnarounds & Workouts and previously as an Emerging Leader by The M&A Advisor.
 His practice spans a variety of industries, and he has played a principal role representing sophisticated corporate debtors, purchasers and investors in complex restructuring cases and transactions.

 - Atlas Resource Partners, L.P. in the first prepackaged restructuring of a publicly traded master limited partnership, a 30-day prepack that was recognized by Turnarounds & Workouts magazine as one of the 12 most successful restructurings for 2016;

 - Concordia International, an international pharmaceutical company, in a first-of-its-kind dual solicitation CBCA-Chapter 11 restructuring of over $3.7 billion of debt;

 - Danaos Corporation, an international containership company, in connection with its out-of-court restructuring of over $2.2 billion in secured debt obligations.
 This transaction received the Turnaround Management Association’s 2019 Large Company Turnaround of the Year award and was recognized by Turnarounds & Workouts magazine as one of the most successful restructurings of 2018;